jeanliu-cmu-F24/MB-RGCN/README.md

           `-- NCF_module.py

       ```
-     a. `Baselines/`: In this folder, there are the codes for comparison among the state-of-the-art baseline models.
-The script is named directly with the baselines' names.
+     a. `Baselines/`: In this folder, there are codes for comparison among the state-of-the-art baseline models.
+The script is named directly with the baselines' names, and each baseline's script has to be used with the `BaseDataHandler.py` script.

      b. `ModuleEval/`: In this folder, there are the codes for sub-module validity evaluations.

       - `LightGCN_module.py`: The script is a LightGCN model on a single behavior (target behavior).
-The script served as a comparison to validate the effectiveness of cascading residual blocks on multiple behaviors
+The script served as a comparison to validate the effectiveness of cascading residual blocks on multiple behaviors.

-      - `MTL_module.py`: The script is used to test the validity of the Multi-Task Learning mechanism
+      - `MTL_module.py`: The script is used to test the validity of the Multi-Task Learning mechanism.

       - `NCF_module.py`: The script is used to evaluate whether to use an inner product or to use the NCF(in the form of fully-connected layer) for user-item similarity scores used in collaborative filtering.